Using the personal narratives of underrepresented students to promote institutional change in engineering education

 Pawley, Alice L. “‘Learning from small numbers’ of underrepresented students’ stories: Discussing a method to learn about institutional structure through narrative.”
 Proceedings of the American Society for Engineering Education Annual Conference and Exposition (Atlanta, GA, June 2013).
 Won ERM Division Best Paper Award.

-Pawley, Alice L. and bupropion price Canek M. L. Phillips.
+Pawley, Alice L. and Canek M. L. Phillips.
 “From the mouths of students: two cases of narrative analysis to understand engineering education’s ruling relations as gendered and raced.”
 American Society for Engineering Education Annual Conference and Exposition, Indianapolis, IN, June 15-18, 2014.
 Paper.

 Slaton, Amy E., Alice L. Pawley.
 “The Power and Politics of STEM Research Design: Saving the ‘Small N’”.
 American Society for Engineering Education Annual Conference and Exposition, Seattle, WA, June 14-17, 2015.
 Paper.